 Opel has announced that it will be starting the world’s first electric one-make rally trophy with a racing car based on the Corsa-e from last summer.
 In the meantime, there have been some updates to the vehicle and schedule of the ADAC Opel e-Rally Cup.

-Two of the Opel Corsa-e Rally’s all-battery electric vehicles are currently undergoing endurance and component tests at the Test Center in Dudenhofen.
+Two of the Opel Corsa-e Rally’s all-battery electric vehicles currently undergo endurance and component tests at the Test Center in Dudenhofen.
 “The demanding development programme is going according to plan, but is far from completed yet,” says Jörg Schrott, Director Opel Motorsport.
-“The aim is to supply our customer teams with a fully reliable, easy to handle and powerful rally car that will enable the ADAC Opel e-Rally Cup to seamlessly continue the success of its predecessor, the ADAC Opel Rally Cup.”
+“The aim is to supply our customer teams with a fully reliable, easy to handle and powerful rally car that will enable the ADAC Opel e-Rally Cup to seamlessly continue the success of its predecessor, the ADAC Opel.
+Rally Cup.”

 Registration for the ADAC Opel e-Rally Cup starts on 15 December 2019.
 Teams can register at reduced conditions (5,900 euros) until 31 January 2020.
 Thereafter, the entry fee will rise to 7,500 euros.
 The sporting regulations will soon be in place, but they will be based on the proven scheme of the ADAC Opel Rally Cup.
 Opel does not mention the vehicle price for the customer teams in the current announcement.
 In August, it was said that the price was “well below 50,000 euros (net)”.